andyfase/DBRdashboard/README.md

 `dbr_network.yaml` is a CF template that will setup the VPC and general networking required.
 It is recomended to use a small CIDR block, as DBRdownload will only ever spin-up a single EC2 instance.

 `dbr_app.yaml` is a CF template that sets up the required IAM role, Athena user as well as a auto-scale group with a configured time-based scale up policy.
-It is recomended to configure the schedule paramter to ~ 4-6 hours, as this is roughly how often the original DBR CSV file is updated by AWS.
+It is recommended to configure the schedule parameter to ~ 4-6 hours, as this is roughly how often the original DBR CSV file is updated by AWS.

 Ensure you specify the GIT clone URL for your own repo.
 This will allow you to push configuration (or code) changes which will then be automatically picked up for the next time the EC2 instance spins up.

 ### Step 4

 Once this is configured you will need to wait for the first auto-scale spin-up to occur.
-If your impatient you could also manually set the `desired` capacity of the ASG to `1` so that a instance automatically spins up.
+To speed this up, you could also manually set the `desired` capacity of the ASG to `1` so that an instance automatically spins up.
 Its safe to leave this up and running as it will be shutdown automatically by the automatic schedule before the end of the hour.

 Once the instance has spun up it will bootstrap itself and run the code to generate the custom metrics.
 These should start to appear in Cloudwatch, typically these appear within 15 minutes of the instance coming up.